korlibs-archive/docs-old.korge.org/korge/views-standard/index.md

 ## Container & FixedSizeContainer

-Container is a View that can have childs:
+Container is a View that can have childeren:

 ```kotlin
 inline fun Container.container(callback: @ViewsDslMarker Container.() -> Unit = {})